TheHackingJava/AboutMe/README.md

 # AboutMe
 ## Hi I'm Jake and I code small stuff.

+### *Hi, I'm Jake and I adore coding new stuff.
+But I'm always learning how to improve my coding skills.
+If you have any input, anything, write to me.*

 ### How to reach me: <br>

 > ### **Send me a DM via** <br>